Here's everything you need to know about the update, known as 20H1.

 Windows Latest is also reporting that Microsoft has big plans for updates in 2021, which might include the revamped Start Menu.

 Alongside this, Microsoft has revealed brand new icons for some of its most recognisable programs.
 Office apps, Outlook and Teams all have a clean, fresh new look.
 It has been important for Microsoft to modernise the look and feel of Windows 10 without losing its identity.

-It's hoped that number of other upgrades under the hood will ensure the next version of Windows 10 is much more stable.
-A number of bugs in recent months mean Microsoft has a point to prove, with more people relying on its software than ever before.
+It's hoped that number of other upgrades under the hood will mean this version of Windows 10 is much more stable, although it hasn't been a promising start.
+Microsoft now has a point to prove, with more people relying on its software than ever before.

 We still think you should get the Windows 10 May update at some point, although it's definitely worth waiting until most of the current issues are resolved.